tommyShcherby/onPremSQLab/README.md

 ```
 are created for the different client applications (e.g., createdb, psql) included in the binary installation.

-The main server process is named “postmaster” on CentOS 8.
+The main server process is named *postmaster* in CentOS 8.

 The cluster data is located in:
 ```